Value System of God & Theology Q&A

 Why do we know that Jesus' Kingdom is not an earthly kingdom?

 John said his job was to get road improvements done as an advance herald of the coming king.
-(John 1:23 & Matt 3:2-3) If the king was to be an earthly king, John would have been overseeing dirt-moving crews.
+(John 1:23 & Matthew 3:2-3) If the king was to be an earthly king, John would have been overseeing dirt-moving crews.
 He never did use a shovel, but Jesus said he got the job done.
-(Matt 11:7-14) So instead, John's task was to work on the people regarding moral and spiritual issues.
+(Matthew 11:7-14) So instead, John's task was to work on the people regarding moral and spiritual issues.
 Thus, Jesus' Kingdom was not earthly; it was to be a Kingdom in the hearts of His people.

 • Jesus flatly stated his Kingdom was not of this world (John 18:33-37).
 Jesus gave evidence to that (his followers didn't fight his arrest).
 He also stated his Kingdom was not from this world: it was from a different realm.